Struggling to get your baby to sleep? Here are the best baby sleep tips perfect for new Mamas!

 - Use a firm sleep surface

-- Do not place any loose, soft objects to minimize the risk of Sudden Infant Death Syndrome
+- Do not place loose, soft objects to minimize Sudden Infant Death Syndrome risk.

 What Happens If Babies Don’t Get Enough Sleep?

 With such playing such a vital role in babies’ development, not getting enough sleep could spell a slew of daytime disasters for Mamas.
 Irritability, crankiness, and increased stress are just some of the effects of lack of sleep.
 Thankfully, some tell-tale signs can help you catch when your baby is not getting enough sleep: